 Laminate is a manufactured product that simulates the look of hardwood floor, laminate tile, natural stone and many other types of flooring.
 Laminate is well suited to shoppers who want the look of real hardwood or stone but without the cost or maintenance that can be associated with natural products

 A prefinished engineered hardwood flooring is sold as boards made up of a hardwood surface (called the wear layer) glued on a plywood base.
-Developed for installation in areas with variable humidity levels, engineered flooring is more stable than solid wood. the boards can be glued direcctly onto concrete, an acoustic underlay, or even a subfloor with a floor heating system.
-They can also be stapled to a plywood sub floor.
-This is a perfect floor covering for condominums, basements, and commercial uses.
+Developed for installation in areas with variable humidity levels, engineered flooring is more stable than solid wood. the boards can be glued directly onto concrete, an acoustic underlay, or even a subfloor with a floor heating system.
+They can also be stapled to a plywood subfloor.
+This is a perfect floor covering for condominiums, basements, and commercial uses.

-The quality of an enginnered wood floor can be determinrd by looking at four vfactors: the thickness of the wear layer, the number of plies that the plywood is made of, the surface cutting procedure used, and precision of the cut.
+The quality of an engineered wood floor can be determined by looking at four factors: the thickness of the wear layer, the number of plies that the plywood is made of, the surface cutting procedure used, and precision of the cut.

 The wear layer should be at least 5/32" (4mm) thick to offer the same resanding possibilities as solid wood.
 For greater stability, the wood should be dry sawn rather than rotary peeled or slice cut since only dry sawing produces a high quality, natural-looking hardwood board.
-A tongue and groove that join perfectly on all four sides indicates high quality manufacturing.
+A tongue and groove that join perfectly on all four sides indicate high-quality manufacturing.

 Benefits of Letting a Professional Do Your Hardwood Refinishing